 Senior Independent Non- Executive Director (“SID”)

-The Board shall appoint among its members a Senior Independent Director.
-The selection of SID is based on his experience and the significant influence he has within the Board, ability to convey concerns of the Independent Directors on the Board to other members of the Board and in the event of dissention between the Chairman or Executive Directors of the Company in the execution of their duties as Independent Directors.
+The Board shall appoint a Senior Independent Director among the Independent Directors, to whom concerns of fellow members as well as the shareholders and stakeholders may be conveyed The selection of SID is based on his experience and the significant influence he has within the Board, ability to convey concerns of the Independent Directors on the Board to other members of the Board and in the event of dissention between the Executive Chairman or Executive Directors of the Company in the execution of their duties as Independent Directors.